Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-- Hyperplastic changes in combination with lymphoid infiltration;
+- hyperplastic changes combined with lymphoid infiltration;

 - without lymphoid infiltration;

 The second variant of the disease occurs mainly in young people.
-Hyperplasia of thyroid epithelium is particularly pronounced.
-Proliferation of thyroid epithelium is accompanied by neoplasm of small follicles lined with cylindrical and rarely cubic epithelium.
-The bulk of such follicles contains small amounts of liquid intensively resorbed colloid or is devoid of it.
+Hyperplasia of the thyroid epithelium is especially pronounced.
+Proliferation of the thyroid epithelium is accompanied by the formation of small follicles lined with cylindrical and, less frequently, cubic epithelium.
+The bulk of such follicles contain small amounts of liquid, intensively resorbed colloid or are devoid of it.
 The follicles are located close to each other.
-This is the so-called parenchymal type of the structure of the gland.
+This is the so-called parenchymatous type of gland structure.